LLNL/radiuss-shared-ci/docs/sphinx/index.rst

 ================

 Your project is hosted on GitHub and you want to run tests on Livermore Computing (LC) systems through the LC GitLab instance.
+You don't have the bandwidth to train your team on the intricacies of GitLab CI/CD or you don't want to reinvent the wheel by writing your own CI/CD configuration from scratch.

-You want to use a templated CI infrastructure that is flexible enough to be adapted to your needs, but general enough to be shared with other projects.
+RADIUSS Shared CI gets you started shortly with a templated CI infrastructure that is flexible enough to be adapted to your needs, but general enough to be shared with other projects.

 System requirements/prerequisites
 =================================

-All you need is an account on LC GitLab instance and a project hosted in the LLNL organization on GitHub that can be built and tested with a single command line.
+You'll need an account on LC GitLab instance and a project hosted in the LLNL organization on GitHub that can be built and tested with a single command line.

+More specifically:

+- At least one team member must have an account on the LC GitLab instance.

+- You will need a script to drive the builds and tests of your project.
+We enforce this recommendation for technical reasons, but it also guarantees that the CI behavior can be reproduced locally and keeps the yaml files readable.

 Getting started
 ===============

-The steps necessary to adopt the RADIUSS Shared CI methodology are documented in the :doc:`RADIUSS Shared CI User Guide <user_guide/index>`.
+The steps necessary to adopt the RADIUSS Shared CI methodology are documented in the :doc:`RADIUSS Shared CI User Guide <user_guide/setup_ci>`.

 *In a hurry?
 Quickstart instructions can be found in* :ref:`instructions`.

 Contributing
 ============

-In the  :doc:`RADIUSS Shared CI Developer Guide <dev_guide/index>`, we discuss the layout of the RADIUSS Shared CI infrastructure and how the different pieces work together.
+In the  :doc:`RADIUSS Shared CI Developer Guide <dev_guide/radiuss_ci_explained>`, we discuss the layout of the RADIUSS Shared CI infrastructure and how the different pieces work together.
 Technical choices are also explained there.